elibarzilay/test/README.md

 ### Working with [the grading board]

+Most of the workflow is done in [the grading board].
+Issues appear there as cards, which can be dragged around the three columns.
+There is some automation involved here:
+* dragging an unassigned issue will assign it to you,
+* dragging an issue to the "Done" column marks it as closed, and dragging one back out will re-open the issue.

+Since [the grading board] is the main place for synchronizing the grading work, there are a few things that are worth doing:

+* Your profile picture and name will appear on issues that are assigned to you.
+It is therefore useful to make sure that you have a name that identifies you and *some* picture (even if not a picture of yourself, it's good to have something that is different from the default pixel-map one) that people will associate with you.

+* Each issue creation and change will cause a notification to be sent to you, and, depending on your GH settings, it might also send you an email.
+Since there's going to be many of these happening, and you'll know about the work that you need to do anyway, you may want to ensure that you're not "watching" the grading repository (i.e., change your watch setting to "Participating and @mentions").

 ## Grading

 The grading directory will have one directory per homework, and then one